Surratt House Museum: About the house

 It is a two-story, 19th-century wood-frame structure.
 It is a 40 by 32 ft rectangular building with a gable roof.
 There are five windows on both floors in the western face of the house.
 A small porch with a gabled roof protects the front door.
 The rear (eastern side) of the house mirrors that of the front (western side).
 The interior of the house features a fireplace and chimney on the north and south ends of the building.
 A single stairway lead from the first to the second floor.
 The exterior of the house is clapboard, and on the north side of the house is a verandah with a shed roof that extends the width of the house.

 The Surratts built a 1 1/2-story addition against the south end of the building some time between 1853 and 1864.
 Roughly 16 by 16 ft square, it featured an entrance in the southeast corner (facing east) next to a window, an interior chimney on the south side, two windows in the west face, and a root cellar door set low and at a 45-degree angle from the ground.
 This structure did not survive, and was rebuilt in the 1980s as part of a restoration of the house to its 1865 condition.
 The rebuilt addition features an exterior chimney, however.

 Between 1865 and 1965, previous owners had extended the north porch so that it wrapped completely around the western facade of the house.
-Another owner in the early 20th century removed the porch on the eastern side of the structure and replaced with a two-story rain porch.
+Another owner in the early 20th century removed the porch on the eastern side of the structure and replaced it with a two-story rain porch.